julien6387/supvisors/docs/configuration.rst

 ``pattern``

-    A substring matching one or more |Supervisor| group names is expected in this attribute.
+    A regex matching one or more |Supervisor| group names is expected in this attribute.
     Refer to `Using patterns`_ for more details.

     *Default*:  None.